Why Vigo

 After the initial check-in, agents send only what changed — traits deltas, run completions, heartbeats.
 No redundant full-state transfers on every cycle.

-When one server is not enough, spanner fans out enrollment, queries, and tasks across spoke servers.
-Each spoke manages its own fleet.
-The hub aggregates results.
+When one server is not enough, spanner fans out enrollment, queries, and tasks across write-equal peer servers.
+Each peer manages its own partition of the fleet and aggregates results from the others.
 No shared database.

 💰 Price